The 21st century councillor

 - What are the support and training requirements of these roles?

-These are the broad research questions used in a project on the role of the 21st councillor, published on 13th July 2016.
+These are the broad research questions addressed in a project on the role of the 21st councillor.
 The questions mirror those asked in the 21st Century Public Servant project and it is intended that the two projects are seen as interrelated rather than standalone pieces of work.
-Findings and resources from both parts of the research are available at http://21stcenturypublicservant.wordpress.com/

 The report reflects on the roles that councillors are playing, or recognise that they will need to be playing, within their organisations and localities.
 It explains why these roles are emerging as the key contributions for councillors, and then explores councillor careers and development, to consider how councillors can be supported to perform these roles effectively.

-During 2016 a parallel research programme focused on the 21st Century Councillor.
-North West Employers (Employers’ Organisation for the 41 local authorities in the North West of England) supported the work by facilitating access to elected councillors and organising regional events to share the findings.
+North West Employers (the Employers’ Organisation for the 41 local authorities in the North West of England) supported the work by facilitating access to elected councillors and organising regional events to share the findings.
 The findings are being with councillors in other regions, and with the LGA-SOLACE-PPMA 21st Century Public Servant steering group to ensure that the themes have resonance outside of particular regional contexts.